Moving to Lugano?

-If you are moving to Lugano for a longer period of time, you will need to apply for a Category D visa.
+If you are moving to Lugano for a longer period of time or are planning to take up employment, you will need to apply for a national visa (Category D).

 Work and Residence Permits

-If you are not an EU/EFTA national, then you can only apply for your work permit after you have a visa.
-First, you must already have a job offer in Lugano.
-Your employer will then apply for your work permit, and prove that there was no suitable Swiss or EU/EFTA candidate available to fill your position.
+If you are not an EU/EFTA national, then you can usually only apply for your residence and work permit if you already have a job offer in Lugano.
+Your employer applies on your behalf and has to prove that there was no suitable Swiss or EU/EFTA candidate available to fill your position.

-Make sure you bring a valid ID, employment contract and rental contract with you.
-You should be issued your work permit on the spot.
-If your employment contract is for at least one year, you will receive a work permit valid for up to five years.
+For stays of more than three months, even EU/EFTA nationals require a residence permit, though they face less red tape than third-country nationals.
+Go to the local migration office (the Ticino website is only available in Italian) at Via Lugano 4, 6501 Bellinzona and make sure to bring your valid ID, employment contract, and rental contract with you.
+You should be issued your residence and work permit on the spot.
+If your employment contract is for at least one year, you will receive a permit valid for up to five years.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.